0xPolygon/polygon-docs/docs/zkEVM/architecture/protocol/transaction-life-cycle/batch-sequencing.md

 - `sequencedTimestamp` is the timestamp of the block where the sequencing L1 transaction is executed.
 - `previousLastBatchSequenced` is the index of the last sequenced batch before the first batch of the current sequence (i.e., the last batch of the previous sequence).

-The index number of the last batch in the sequence is used as key and the `SequencedBatchData` struct is used as value when the sequence is entered into `sequencedBatches` mapping.
+The index number of the last batch in the sequence is the key, and the `SequencedBatchData` struct is the value, in the `sequencedBatches` mapping.

 ## Batch data minimal storage